obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 delineate between the responsibility of the Kubelet and lower-level responsibility of compute focused plugins for resource assignment capabilities, such CPU and memory.

-Given the existing Kubelet CPU/memory manager capabilities and their usefulness for many scenarios, the proposal takes a minimally disruptive approach to introducing the CCI favouring an architecture that will apply CCI Driver extensions only to strictly denoted pods/containers and will support all remaining deployments through the standard CPU and memory management stack.
-In the case of failure of CCI Drivers the architecture will propagate the error for the corresponding pod through the k8s system.
+We are propsing an iterative implementation approach: in the first stage (alpha) we propose to guarantee the exclusive operation of CCI Manager on cpu and memory resources through a feature gate and a requirement to have CPU Manager Policy as None.
+All pods will be handled by the new CCI Manager.
+This will allow us to avoid state synchronization issues with cpu manager.
+To avoid the bootstrapping and driver-unavailability problems of CCI we propose to use best-effort handling of those cases in the alpha state of the implementation augmented with additional logging.

+In a later phase of the implementation we can provide a proper mechanism to handle driver unavailability cases.
+Given the existing Kubelet CPU/memory manager capabilities and their usefulness for many scenario, we would also like to consider if resource management for certain pods have to be handled without drivers and if we need to associate specific pods with CCI Drivers (association mechanisms will be investigated in later phase).

 The implication of CCI and the addition of the proposed CCI plugin manager will be to allow compute capabilities such as CPU and memory to be managed outside of the Kubelet via pluggable CCI Drivers.
 This will allow users to augment the current implementation of Kubelet managed resources with support for more complex use-cases without having to modify the Kubelet.
-The CCI extensions will coexist with the existing CPU and memory allocation technique available to Kubernetes users today.
+The CCI extensions can coexist with the existing CPU and memory allocation technique available to Kubernetes users today.

 These changes will allow the community to disaggregate the long-term